JohnTerragnoli/ECE383_Lab02/README.md

 The read is the where the wire should be, and the green is crossing out the wrong wire.

+After the project was segmented like this, I decided to delve right in to building each piece.

 #Trials/Building Process